Our goal is to provide lasting results with fewer appointments

 follow up athletic therapy appointments are 30 minutes long.

-Athletic Therapy assesses and treats all manner of musculoskeletal issues, which means if you’ve injured a muscle, bone or joint or are active and want to avoid injuries to those areas, then seeing a Certified Athletic Therapist may be just the thing for you.
+Our Athletic Therapists assesses and treats all manner of musculoskeletal issues, which means if you’ve injured a muscle, bone or joint or are active and want to avoid injuries to those areas, then seeing a Certified Athletic Therapist at OCSI may be just the thing for you.

-Employing a sport medicine model, Athletic Therapy includes assessment, treatment, rehabilitation and education.
-With assessments an Athletic Therapist can take a biomechanical full body approach to find out what is wrong.
-They will turn to a wide range of rehabilitative techniques which can include manual therapies, soft tissue mobilization, exercises, supportive strapping, and patient education learning how to prevent re-injury and learning about lifestyle factors that can help return you to a healthy lifestyle and doing what you love faster.
+Employing a sport medicine model, Athletic Therapy at OCSI includes assessment, treatment, rehabilitation and education.
+Assessments take a biomechanical full body approach to find out what is happening in your body.
+Your therapist will turn to a wide range of rehabilitative techniques which can include manual therapies, soft tissue mobilization, exercises, supportive strapping, and patient education learning how to prevent re-injury and learning about lifestyle factors that can help return you to a healthy lifestyle and doing what you love faster.

-While the picture we might immediately summon for Athletic Therapy is the therapist running out onto the field when an athlete has been hurt during a game, in reality, they treat a wide range of patients that want to reach their maximum potential at different levels of physical activity.
-From kids with a sprained ankle or concussion, to seniors recovering from hip replacement surgery, to athletes of all levels returning to their sport after injury, Athletic Therapists always work to help their patients get back to doing what gives them joy whether playing sports, maintaining an active lifestyle or being able to play with the kids and/or grandkids.
+While the picture we might immediately summon for Athletic Therapy is the therapist running out onto the field when an athlete has been hurt during a game, in reality, we treat a wide range of patients that want to reach their maximum potential at different levels of physical activity.
+From kids with a sprained ankle or concussion, to seniors recovering from hip replacement surgery, to athletes of all levels returning to their sport after injury, your Athletic Therapists always work to help you get back to doing what gives you joy whether playing sports, maintaining an active lifestyle or being able to play with your kids and/or grandkids.